 23% of Americans experience regular burnout; it’s easy to fall into that percentile when we’re not correctly addressing our burnout.
 Take a break from the office stress and demands by working from home.
 A change of environment will give you a chance to refocus and regain energy.

 Working from home allows you the flexibility of making your own schedule.
-This means it’s a lot simpler to plan your workouts and exercise activities.
+This means it’s a lot simpler to plan your workouts and exercise activities and avoid sitting disease.
 You no longer have to squeeze into a crowded gym right after work or wake up early to fit in a short workout.

 We now know the benefits of working remotely, but there are drawbacks as well.
 The distractions of home can be hard to ignore.
 Kids need help, chores need doing, and it’s far easier to veg out and forego responsibility on our couch at home than it is in an office.